clbustos/buhos/README.md

 Individual users can run the application smoothly with the Windows installer or the packages for Ubuntu, Debian or CentOS.

-For multiple online users, the use of Buho has been tested deployed on an independent HTTP server, using Passenger as connector with Nginx.
+For multiple online users, Buhos can be deployed on an independent HTTP server, using Passenger as connector with Nginx.
 MySQL has been used for the database.
-In theory, the software should  work smoothly on MariaDB and Apache.
+The software can also use MariaDB and Apache.

 A typical nginx configuration should look like this: